Professional bodies

 Multidisciplinary bodies

 A multidisciplinary body is a professional body that regulates more than one therapy profession.
+Here are some examples:

 For more information about the various multidisciplinary bodies for complementary and alternative therapists, visit our separate page on multidisciplinary bodies.

-This list of professional organisations is not exhaustive, and more can be found on our Useful Resources page.
+This list of professional organisations is not exhaustive, and more can be found on our Useful resources page.

 Here at Therapy Directory, we recognise the value of being a member of a professional body, and for those of you who are wary about visiting a therapist, we would suggest choosing a therapist on our site who is a member of a professional body.
 This way you know they are part of an organisation that offers a code of ethics and a complaints procedure.